What activities are being organised for the 2025/26 school year?

 Anne-Marie’s Yoga Bears is returning again this year.
 Yoga is a fun way for kids to calm their racing minds and bodies through Yoga and Mindfulness activities.

-Class Note: Children are encouraged to bring their own yoga mat and wear shoes they can fasten themselves.
-Yoga mats are provided for those who forget.
+Class Note: Children are encouraged to bring their own yoga mat and wear shoes that they can fasten themselves.
+Yoga mats are provided for those who do not have one.

 For all other questions or queries, please email: eca@stepasideetns.ie